Jas4118/data-analysis/README.md

 <h2 align="center">Additional Notes</h2>

-<p>You may find some output files with both correct inputs and incorrect inputs in the "completed" subfolder of the "output" folder.</p>
+<p>You may find some output files with both correct inputs and incorrect inputs in the "completed" subfolder of the "output" folder.
+Also please note that this program was meant to be run from the PuTTY terminal and will only work properly if done so.
+Initially, this program was created to be run in VS code, but after testing this in PuTTY and having the program not function correctly, I have altered the paths so that it works in PuTTY now but no longer in VS code.</p>